mayurbadhe1908/Students-Management-System/README.md

 # Students-Management-System
-Students Management System using spring MVC, Spring Data JPA, Thymeleaf &amp; Mysql.
+Students Management System using SpringBoot MVC, Spring Data JPA, Thymeleaf & Mysql.

+Create a new student.
+update a student.
+delete a student.